Mengfan-Li/Mengfan-Li/README.md

 ### 🔭 I’m currently working on medical image analysis
 - 🌱 Nipple Detection in Mammogram Using a New Convolutional Neural Network Architecture(completed)
 - 👯 Using deep learning to detect breast cancer(Ongoing)
--Publication：Research on the Detection Method of Breast Cancer Deep Convolutional Neural Network Based on Computer Aid -2021 International Conference on Medical Imaging, Sanitation and Biological Pharmacy
+- Publication：Research on the Detection Method of Breast Cancer Deep Convolutional Neural Network Based on Computer Aid
+- International Conference on Medical Imaging, Sanitation and Biological Pharmacy 2021

 <!--